The Role of Music in Rio Carnival

 For more info about Samba music and how to set up a Samba group or teach whole class Samba: Andy Gleadhill’s Brazilian Samba Book

-For more about the political role of Samba: ‘Samba is politics’
+For more about the political role of Samba: ‘Samba is Politics’

 Kate Schattner, Marketing Manager Drums for Schools